Interesting Notes on Balneology & Balneotherapy

 - The fat/water solubility due to the structure of the skin membrane.
 The movement of water into and out of the body during mineral water therapy is dependent upon:

 - The osmolality of the bath and the fluid condition of the individual.

 Depending upon the osmolality of the bath, water is either adsorbed into the body or pulled from the body.
-Mineral adsorption via hot springs soaking is extremely small, and the amount adsorbed into the body is concentration dependent and varies depending on the mineral and its chemical form.
+Mineral absorption via hot springs soaking is extremely small, and the amount absorbed into the body is concentration-dependent and varies depending on the mineral and its chemical form.
 Even so, medical balneotherapists have noted that even minute amounts of therapeutic minerals adsorbed into the body via the skin have a significant therapeutic value.